Postgraduate Year Two (PGY2) Critical Care

 - Infectious Diseases (ID)

-The Nebraska Medical Center is the clinical partner of the University of Nebraska Medical Center (UNMC), which includes the colleges of medicine, pharmacy, nursing, dentistry and allied health.
+Nebraska Medicine is the clinical partner of the University of Nebraska Medical Center (UNMC), which includes the colleges of medicine, pharmacy, nursing, dentistry and allied health.
 UNMC, with an enrollment of approximately 3,655 students, is the only public academic health science center in Nebraska and is internationally recognized as a leader in patient care, research and education.
 The not-for-profit hospital is known for excellence and innovation in medicine.

-The working relationship between The Nebraska Medical Center and the UNMC College of Pharmacy provides a solid foundation for a quality pharmacy residency program.
+The working relationship between Nebraska Medicine and the UNMC College of Pharmacy provides a solid foundation for a quality pharmacy residency program.
 The program provides an excellent mixture of clinical experiences, one-on-one interaction with faculty and clinical preceptors and the flexibility to modify the program to individual needs.
 In addition, the residency provides many opportunities for educating and precepting students.
 The end product is pharmacy training that actively involves the resident in patient care, education and research.

 - Resident applicants shall be graduates of an Accreditation Council for Pharmacy Education (ACPE)-accredited doctor of pharmacy degree program.